dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/android-specific-features.md

 ### Org.
 Unit (Improved 2.5) { #capture_app_generic_filter_orgunit }

-Allows the user to type the search or select an org unit from the tree.
+Allows the user to type the search or select an organisation unit from the tree.
 The filter will not be visible if the user has only one Organisation Unit configured.

 ### Sync { #capture_app_generic_filter_sync }